Eco-Flow/Eco-Flow.github.io/partners.md

 Our project is always open to new collaborative partners.
 We will consider all applications for partnership within UK based research based institutes.

-Please send an email: c.wyatt@ucl.ac.uk , and we will get back to you ASAP.
+Please send an email: c dot wyatt at ucl.ac.uk , and we will get back to you ASAP.